In short

 Results

-You can also request by email the protocol, the questionnaires and the reports of the previous Food Consumption Survey of 2004.
+The protocol, questionnaires and reports of the National Food Consumption Survey of 2004 and 2014-2015 are available upon request.

 Any further questions about the Food Consumption Survey?
 Contact the FCS team.